gkaczmarczyk/aem-nodemorph/README.md

     - **Property:** Duplicate a property within a node (e.g., `propName` to `newProp`).
     - **Property to Path:** Copy a property to a new path (e.g., `propName` to `/new/path`).
   - **Delete Properties:** Remove specified properties (e.g., `key1,key2`) from all nodes under the path—great for cleaning up outdated metadata.
+  - **Create Nodes:** Add a new child node under matching parent nodes.
+Specify the new node name, optional primary type (defaults to `nt:unstructured`), and one or more properties to set.
+Supports conditional creation based on parent node properties.
 - **Conditional Updates:** Filter nodes by property (`ifProp=ifValue`) or name (`jcrNodeName`) for Add/Update operations, ensuring changes hit the right targets.
 - **Page-Only Mode:** Restrict updates to `cq:Page` nodes, automatically targeting their `jcr:content` subnodes for consistency with AEM conventions.
 - **Dry-Run Preview:** Test your operation without committing changes—see the results table with “Pending” status to confirm your intent.